murat-polat/gran-openedx-theme/README.md

 This theme is a combinations of  https://github.com/overhangio/indigo  and https://github.com/dehamzah/starter-theme-openedx

- It's very basic but  powerful, you can change most part of LMS very easily.
+ It's very basic, and not so fency, but  powerful.
+You can change most part of LMS very easily.
 I tired this on Tutor Juniper(https://docs.tutor.overhang.io/).
 But it's probably can work with native installations of Open edX also.

  ## Installation: